ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/overview-and-syntax.markdown

   or when you prefer that RavenDB would choose an index automatically using its [query optimizer](../../../indexes/querying/what-is-rql#query-optimizer).
 E.g. - {CODE-BLOCK: JSON}
-//Look for time series named "HeartRate" in user profiles of users under 30. from Users as u where Age < 30
+//Look for time series named "HeartRates" in user profiles of users under 30. from Employees as e where Birthday > '1990-01-01' select timeseries(
-    select timeseries(
-    from HeartRate
+    from HeartRates
 )
    {CODE-BLOCK/}